blahosyl/dinner-party/README.md

 I changed the font used from Arial to Verdana.
 This font [is considered the most legible](https://www.myfonts.com/pages/fontscom-learning-fyti-using-type-tools-fonts-on-the-web#:~:text=The%20Verdana%C2%AE%20typeface%20is,small%20sizes%20(on%20screen).) of the popular web-safe fonts, especially for small screen sizes.

+### Author information and GitHub link

+I added my name and the link to the application's repository under the terminal window, using the colors already defined above.

 ## Accessibility